Chenghua Emperor: Early life and accession

 Zhu Jianshen was often depicted by painters as robustly built, with full cheeks, sharp eyes, large earlobes, and a trimmed mustache and beard.
 These Central Asian features were also seen in portraits of his ancestors, going back to his great-great-grandfather.
 His son and successor, while also bearded, was smaller in stature, and other emperors were of a more slender, southern appearance.
 As a child, Zhu Jianshen was slow to react and had a stutter.
 This caused Emperor Yingzong to have doubts about his intelligence and ability to rule, but the grand secretaries, primarily Li Xian, convinced him to maintain the succession for his eldest son.

 Emperor Yingzong died on 23 February 1464.
 The following day, a twelve-member imperial council was appointed to discuss government policies and advise the young emperor.
-The council consisted of six officials: Senior Grand Secretary Li Xian, Grand Secretaries Peng Shi and Chen Wen (1405–1468), Minister of Personnel Wang Ao, Minister of Revenue Nian Fu, Minister of War Ma Ang (1399–1476); four eunuchs: Liu Yongcheng, Xia Shi, Fu Gong, and Niu Yu; and two military generals: Sun Jizong, Marquis of Huichang, (Note: Sun Jizong (1395–1480) was the brother of Empress Sun.
-He was given the title of Marquis of Huichang for his participation in the restoration of Yingzong in 1457.
+The council consisted of six officials: Senior Grand Secretary Li Xian, the grand secretaries Peng Shi and Chen Wen (1405–1468), Minister of Personnel Wang Ao, Minister of Revenue Nian Fu, Minister of War Ma Ang (1399–1476); four court eunuchs: Liu Yongcheng, Xia Shi, Fu Gong, and Niu Yu; and two military generals: Sun Jizong, Marquis of Huichang, (Note: Sun Jizong (1395–1480) was the brother of Empress Sun.
+He was given the title of Marquis of Huichang for his participation in the restoration of Emperor Yingzong in 1457.
 From 1457, he held the highest ceremonial position at court.) and Sun Tang, Marquis of Huaining.
 On 28 February 1464, he ascended the throne and adopted the era name Chenghua, which means "accomplished change".

 When the Chenghua Emperor assumed control of the government, he was already under the influence of his favorite, Wan Zhen'er.
 She had previously been a servant of his grandmother, Empress Sun, and he catered to her every whim.
 Intelligent and determined, Wan started off as his nanny and eventually became his concubine.
 At the time of his ascension to the throne, she was 34 years old, twice the age of the seventeen-year-old emperor.